vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 <pre>--public-network <i>port_group_name</i></pre>

 If you do not specify this option, containers use the VM Network for public network traffic.
-If do not specify this option and the VM Network is not present, or if you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.
+If you do not specify this option and the VM Network is not present, or if you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

 ### Static IP Address <a id="static-ip"></a>